 John is not classically taught!
-Essentially teaching himself, he did manage six weeks at St. Martins until his tutor having taken a look at one of his paintings declared that he didn’t think he had anything that he could teach him.
-John’s response at the time was incredulous, not least because he’d already paid for the course, “so teach me something else then, it’s not just about drawing paintings, it’s about ideas” The experience was “disappointing” admits McCarthy but made him reflect on the fact that just maybe he wasn’t giving himself enough credit for the ideas he had already.
+Essentially teaching himself, he did manage six weeks at St. Martins.
+That was until his tutor, having taken a look at one of his paintings, declared that he didn’t think he had anything that he could teach him.
+John’s response at the time was incredulous.
+Not least because he’d already paid for the course.
+“So teach me something else then.
+It’s not just about drawing paintings, it’s about ideas”.
+The experience was “disappointing” he admits.
+However it made John reflect on the fact that just maybe he wasn’t giving himself enough credit for the ideas he had already.
 After that, “I just did my own thing.”

-We are meeting at the Ben Oakley Gallery in Greenwich, soon to be the location of his latest show imaginatively entitled ‘How I Screwed Everything Up by John McCarthy’.
+We are meeting at the Ben Oakley Gallery in Greenwich.
+Soon to be the location of his latest show imaginatively entitled ‘How I Screwed Everything Up by John McCarthy’.
 I get the impression that for John it seems to represent a bit of a homecoming.
-Since 1999 he has exhibited around the World and in some of the big West End galleries but here at the Ben Oakley he feels a sense of freedom given that he has full creative control over his exhibition.
+Since 1999 he has exhibited around the World and in some of the big West End galleries.
+Here though at the Ben Oakley he feels a sense of freedom.
+He has full creative control over his exhibition.

 A sneak peek at some of work on show reveals the framework for an intriguing display.
-This time taking pictures from magazines and other contemporary sources he has ripped them out, screwed them up, re-photographed them and then recreated the exact image as a painting.
-Taking between 3 and 4 weeks just to create one, the resultant image is is an evolution of the original which in turn is, by it’s very nature, a reproduction itself.
+This time taking pictures from magazines and other contemporary sources.
+He has ripped them out, screwed them up, re-photographed them and then recreated the exact image as a painting.
+Taking between 3 and 4 weeks just to create one.
+The resultant image is an evolution of the original which in turn is, by it’s very nature, a reproduction itself.

 It’s an intriguing concept.
 One painting John has brought to the gallery is recognisable as a famous portrait of Chairman Mao, except it’s not the original, it’s the Andy Warhol version.
 Now complete with crumple marks, McCarthy has created yet another version of the iconic image except that now it has been filtered through a variety of lenses.
 He has done the same with a picture of Michelangelo’s Christ, clearly first created as a sculpture, it has been photographed, placed into a magazine, ripped out and screwed up, photographed and now re-created as a painting.
 “It’s the old post-modern thing about taking something that already belongs somewhere else and changing its meaning” explains McCarthy.

-One such story relates to a previous career working shifts in a printing factory, a job he did for 17 years, “it was a terrible job, I hated every minute of it” says John.
-Finally grabbing the opportunity to take voluntary redundancy he took the money and used it to make a career as an artist.
-Drawing it all out of the bank he packaged it up in brown paper, wrapped it up with string, photographed it and painted it prior to putting it all back into the bank “and that represents my 17 years in a factory” he says.
+One such story relates to a previous career working shifts in a printing factory, a job he did for 17 years.
+“It was a terrible job, I hated every minute of it” says John.
+Finally grabbing the opportunity to take voluntary redundancy, he took the money and used it to make a career as an artist.
+Drawing it all out of the bank he packaged it up in brown paper and wrapped it up with string.
+He the photographed it and painted it prior to putting it all back into the bank.
+“That represents my 17 years in a factory” he says.
 Who would have thought that a painting of a paper bag tied with string could brim with so much meaning.

 The title of the show does, of course, have a double meaning.
-‘How I Screwed Everything Up’ could be taken quite literally, he has indeed painted pictures of things that have been screwed up.
-But as you should expect by now, it’s more than that “I kind of think about what is real success” says John “have I screwed everything up?
-I’m not rich, I’m not famous but, I really love what I do.”
+‘How I Screwed Everything Up’ could be taken quite literally.
+He has indeed painted pictures of things that have been screwed up.
+But as you should expect by now, it’s more than that.
+“I kind of think about what is real success” says John.
+“Have I screwed everything up?
+I’m not rich, I’m not famous but, I really love what I do”.
 I get the feeling that this plays to John’s outsider roots into the art World.
-He’s often made his own way, learning at his own pace and more often than not doing what he feels is right.
-“Someone actually said to me once that it’s so easy to screw it up as an artist almost as if there’s definitions about what success is in art.
-Surely the most important thing is if the work touches people and reaches people.” reflects John.
+He’s often made his own way.
+Learning at his own pace and more often than not doing what he feels is right.
+“Someone actually said to me once that it’s so easy to screw it up as an artist.
+Almost as if there’s definitions about what success is in art.
+Surely the most important thing is if the work touches people and reaches people”.

 But it’s also a title that shouts ambiguity “it gets people asking questions, just like you just did” says John.
-I think I am beginning to understand more and more of John’s mindset, he doesn’t want people to be told what to think, he wants people to place their own meaning on the work and like the paintings of the packages with string, to imagine what’s underneath.
+I think I am beginning to understand more and more of John’s mindset.
+He doesn’t want people to be told what to think.
+He wants people to place their own meaning on the work.
+Just like the paintings of the packages with string, to imagine what’s underneath.